LovesTha/LovesTha.github.io/_posts/2009-09-14-uril-the-planestalker.markdown

 Eternal Witness
 Nomad Mythmaker

 So now we want to abuse Uril, so we need ways of making him larger and evasive.
-Flying isn't the best evasion, fear would be better but isn't available to us and neither is unblockability.
+Flying isn't the best evasion, fear would be better but isn't available to us and neither is unblock-ability.
 Trample is pretty good if Uril has grown large enough.

 Urils Pants (12):
 Rancor